manumao/odin-recipes/README.md

 # odin-recipes
-- Code ordered and unordered lists
+- Code order and unordered lists
 - Use headings
 - Implement boilerplate code independently without google help.
 - Make use of different attributes